ToluPaul/Bitcoin_and_Cryptocurrencies/README.md

 A good insight on the comparism of the trend of cryptocurrencies, their market camp and strength over time

 This python notebook contains a concise description of the strength of relative, top cryptocurrencies over a number of years using their market capitalization and also the change in volume over a period of time.

+This project was carried out at datacamp which was a guided project for the purpose of carrying out learning procedures and gaining insights as a data scientist.